01 of 04

 - Choose your settings and set up your thread colors.

-- Once your photo appears on the grid, you can use the tools to the right of it to modify the shape, change colors, add text, change the background and more.
+- Use the tools to the right of your image that is uploaded on the grid to modify the shape, change colors, add text, change the background and more.

 - Use “Auto Trace” to convert the photo.